 This policy will be reviewed by the Data Protection Officer every three years unless there are any changes to regulations or legislation that would enable a review earlier.

-Staff must maintain all records relevant to administering this policy and procedure in electronic form in a recognised Shinfield Lodge Care Ltd. recordkeeping system.
+Staff must maintain all records relevant to administering this policy and procedure in electronic form in a recognised Korian UK Ltd recordkeeping system.

 All records relevant to administering this policy and procedure will be maintained for a period of five years.